joelbreit/orchestrai/docs/public/Tasks.md

 - [ ] Clean up report
 - [ ] When API fails, you should stop it right away instead of continueing the progress bar for 2ish minutes
 - [ ] Audio stops working in tabs after a while
-- [ ] ABC editor limits height (scrolls) but ABC formatter does not
+- [x] ABC editor limits height (scrolls) but ABC formatter does not
+- [ ] Have tried to set min-height for formatted ABCBlock component, but it gets overridden somehow

 ## Features